sfarr-epcc/LAMMPS_replica_exchange_example/README.md

 mpirun -np 10 ./lmp_mpi -in run.in -partition 10x1
 ```

-This will use 10 mpi processes to run 10 replicas of the simulation (1 mpi processes per replica).
+This will use 10 MPI processes to run 10 replicas of the simulation (1 MPI processes per replica).

-More mpi processes per replica can be used, for example
+More MPI processes per replica can be used, for example
 ```
 mpirun -np 20 ./lmp_mpi -in run.in -partition 10x2
 ```